Boost Your High School Experience with Our Enhanced Courses!

 This year-long course combines the skills of algebraic thinking with the abstract concepts of plane geometry to give a good foundation in mathematical logical thinking and the skills needed to develop sequential proofs.
 Students will explore and practice inductive and deductive reasoning, the Pythagorean Theorem, properties and principles related to polygons, and a more detailed look at trigonometric ratios.
 Students will have access to engaging multimedia video lectures, notes pages for each lesson summarizing the video content, practice problems, and assessments.

-This year-long course will begin with a review of essential algebraic concepts and expand to include more advanced algebraic and trigonometric concepts needed for calculus and higher mathematics.
+This year-long course will begin with a review of essential algebraic concepts and expand to include more advanced algebraic and trigonometric concepts needed for Calculus and higher mathematics.
 Students will review such topics as exponents, functions, radicals, polynomials, factoring, and complex numbers.
 The student will then study material related to trigonometric identities, systems of equations and matrices, and graphing everything from linear and quadratic functions to vectors and polar coordinates.
 Concepts such as absolute value, synthetic division, and radical expressions will be coupled with real-life applications of trigonometric functions, combinations, and probability.
-Students will have access to engaging multimedia video lectures, notes pages for each lesson summarizing the video content, practice problems, and assessments.
-All video lessons include a transcript and closed captioning in English and Spanish.
+Students will have access to engaging multimedia video lectures, written examples for each lesson summarizing the video content, practice problems, and assessments.

 Module 1: Prerequisites